piotrsoczewka/Essential_Genes/README.md

 <img src="images/dna_gene.jpg" width="377.56" height="350">

-Credit: Thomas Splettstoesser.
-CC BY-SA 4.0: https://creativecommons.org/licenses/by-sa/4.0/deed.en.
+<font size="7">Credit: Thomas Splettstoesser.
+CC BY-SA 4.0: https://creativecommons.org/licenses/by-sa/4.0/deed.en</font>

 I hope that this short introduction would be helpful to understand what I present in this project.